ai2117/SIOT/README.md

     - Sending a get request to dweet.io with the posture's average
     - Sending a get request to my IFTTT applet which can be found https://ifttt.com/applets/ShWUKpJt

-- MongoDB Realm Functions
-Create a "3rd service" function, set a http webhook with the "GET" method
+- MongoDB Realm Functions (setup: "3rd service" function, set a http webhook with the "GET" method)

     - Retrieving_and_storing.js
         - Function triggered by IFTTT applet (which is triggered by ESP8266)